jon-savage75/grandma-project/README.md

 In order to get around this, I simply asked the rand() function to return a random number within the range of the difference between 1930 and 1950 (20), and then added it to the earliest possible year (1930).

+In order to force the user to say 'BYE' three times in a row before exiting the program, I contained the user's answers and grandma's responses within a WHILE loop with the condition that variable x be less than 2.
+Each time the user enters 'BYE', the value of x is increased by 1.
+To ensure that the user enters 'BYE' three times IN A ROW, I had the value of x be reset to 0 by any answer other than 'BYE'.